 11. Sneak a Peek Game

 Sneak a Peek requires teams to build a replica of what the activity leader has built, after taking only a single glance at the structure.
+This game tests leadership skills of the team leader as well as group members.

 Here’s a step-by-step process of the activity: